Child Safety Seats

 - Hold the child safety seat by the belt path and try to slide the safety seat from side to side and front to back.

-- If the seat moves more than one inch (2.5 cm), it is too loose.
+- If the seat moves more than 1 inch (2.5 cm), it is too loose.
 Tighten the belt or reconnect the LATCH retained child safety seat.

 - If you are unable to reduce slack, try a different seat location or try another child safety seat.